 - Using a heaping teaspoonful of the peanut butter, form the mixture into an oval or egg shape with clean hands, and place onto the parchment-lined tray.
 Repeat until all of the peanut butter mixture has been used.
 You should get about 35 eggs.

-- Place the peanut butter eggs in the freezer for 2 hours.
+- Place the peanut butter eggs in the freezer for 2 hours or until firm.

-- To melt the chocolate, place a heat-safe bowl over a pot water (don't allow the water to touch the bottom of the bowl).
+- To melt the chocolate, use a double boiler or make your own by placing a heat-safe bowl over a pot water (don't allow the water to touch the bottom of the bowl).
 Bring the water to a simmer.
-Place 2/3 of the chocolate chips in the bowl and stir until melted and smooth.
-Add the remaining 1/3 of the chocolate chips and stir until melted and smooth.
+Add the chocolate chips to the bowl and stir until melted and smooth. .

 - Line a large tray or baking sheet with parchment paper or waxed paper.
 Take about 10 of the peanut butter eggs out of the freezer and place them on a plate.
 Note: You want to work in batches so the eggs stay as cold as possible before you dip them in the chocolate.